fancidev/qtinter/docs/reference.rst

 Event loop objects
 ~~~~~~~~~~~~~~~~~~

-.. class:: qtinter.QiDefaultEventLoop
+.. class:: QiDefaultEventLoop

-   *In Python 3.7*: alias to :class:`qtinter.QiSelectorEventLoop`.
+   *In Python 3.7*: alias to :class:`QiSelectorEventLoop`.

-   *In Python 3.8 and above*: alias to :class:`qtinter.QiSelectorEventLoop`
+   *In Python 3.8 and above*: alias to :class:`QiSelectorEventLoop`
-   on Unix and :class:`qtinter.QiProactorEventLoop` on Windows.
+   on Unix and :class:`QiProactorEventLoop` on Windows.

-.. class:: qtinter.QiProactorEventLoop(proactor=None)
+.. class:: QiProactorEventLoop(proactor=None)

    Counterpart to :class:`asyncio.ProactorEventLoop`, implemented on top of
    a Qt event loop.

    *Availability*: Windows.

-.. class:: qtinter.QiSelectorEventLoop(selector=None)
+.. class:: QiSelectorEventLoop(selector=None)

    Counterpart to :class:`asyncio.SelectorEventLoop`, implemented on top of
    a Qt event loop.